learn-co-students/objc-palindrome-detector-001-prework-ios/README.md

 ```
 It looks like we reversed the string *before* we lowercased it, which means that we're comparing the lowercased version to a reversed version that contains an uppercase letter in it.
 This causes the comparison to fail.

-To fix this, we should be move the statement creating `lowercase` to above the statement creating the `reverse` string, and refactor `reverse`'s assignment to use `lowercase` as its method argument instead of `string`:
+To fix this, we should move the statement creating `lowercase` to above the statement creating the `reverse` string, and refactor `reverse`'s assignment to use `lowercase` as its method argument instead of `string`:

 ```objc
 - (BOOL)stringIsPalindrome:(NSString *)string {